From Images to Insights: Explainable Biodiversity Monitoring with Plain Language Habitat Explanations: Conclusion

 \section{Conclusion}

-We introduced a novel visual-to-causal, end-to-end framework that transforms a species image into interpretable causal insights about its habitat in plain language.
-Our approach integrates species recognition, geospatial data retrieval, climate variable extraction, causal graph discovery, and causal effect estimation into a single automated pipeline.
-This provides a novel perspective to answer why a species is found where it is, grounding predictions in interpretable ecological mechanisms rather than black-box patterns.
+We introduced a novel visual-to-causal end-to-end framework that transforms species images into causal ecological explanations.
+By integrating species recognition, geospatial retrieval, climate variable extraction, causal graph learning, and inference, the pipeline provides an interpretable alternative to correlation-based distribution modeling and answers why species occur where they do.

-Although the model currently captures only a limited subset of relevant variables, it shows significant potential in conservation planning, climate risk assessment, and ecological education, and provides a foundation for future AI systems that reason about the natural world in transparent and human-aligned ways.
+The study remains preliminary, as only two case studies were presented, and the ecological validity of the explanations has not yet been systematically assessed.
+Despite these limitations, the approach shows strong potential for conservation planning, climate risk assessment, and ecological education, and provides a foundation for future AI systems that reason about the natural world in transparent and human-aligned ways.

 \begin{credits}